EDUCBA Logo

 • All types of training manuals for the user.

-Note: It is a development methodology that provides the best way to create software products in the IT industry.
-Nowadays, the most preferred agile model of SDLC (Software Development Life Cycle) which is derived from the Rational Unified Process (RUP). i.e. a simplified version of it.
+Note: The development methodology provides the best way to create software products in the IT industry.
+Nowadays, the most preferred agile model of SDLC (Software Development Life Cycle) is derived from the Rational Unified Process (RUP). i.e., a simplified version of it.
 It is an iterative software development process.
-Its goal is to deliver a high-quality product that the customer actually wants.
-It helps prevent resources from being wasted and reduces unexpected development costs.
+Its goal is to deliver a high-quality product that the customer wants.
+Preventing resource waste and minimizing unforeseen development expenses proves to be beneficial.

 Advantages and Disadvantages of Rational Unified Process